ikolomi/spring-data-valkey/README.md

 </build>
 ```

+### Examples

+For more comprehensive examples covering templates, repositories, caching, and other Spring Data functionality, see the [examples](examples/) directory.

 ## Building from Source

 Spring Data Valkey can be easily built with the [maven wrapper](https://github.com/takari/maven-wrapper).
 You also need JDK 17 or above and `make`.
 The local build environment is managed within a `Makefile` to download, build and spin up Valkey in various configurations (Standalone, Sentinel, Cluster, etc.)